paylike/sdk/README.md

 It probably works just fine on much older versions of Chrome, Firefox and Opera even though we have not tested that.

+If you have issues with an environment or need specific support for a browser, please just open an issue and we will have a look.